Work with tables in ADQM Control

 Increase |

-Change in a table size over the selected time interval (a negative value means a decrease in the amount of data in the table) |
+Change in the size of a table on a host over the selected time interval (a negative value means a decrease in the amount of data in the table) |

 Host |